CHARLOTTE BECTON | Email Charlotte

 Education: Texas Tech, 1998

-Stephens, who is Sports Performance Nutrition (SPN) certified and Collegiate Strength and Coordinating Coach certified (CSCC), has served the Red Raider Baseball team for six seasons.
+Stephens, who is Sports Performance Nutrition (SPN) certified and Collegiate Strength and Coordinating Coach certified (CSCC), has served the Red Raider Baseball team for eight seasons.
 He designs and implements all phases of strength, conditioning, agility, power and speed development.
 Additionally, Stephens oversees the distribution of nutritional supplements and educates student-athletes on safe and NCAA compliant supplements.

 Along with baseball, Stephens also oversees women's basketball, football and soccer.
 He is a certified member of the Collegiate Strength & Conditioning Coaches Association.